 If you have had red wine before, you might have gotten a headache when you drank it.
 This is because of the histamines that occur during fermentation.
 Deerfield Ranch reduces bacteria during fermentation and uses as few sulfites as possible.
 Because of their artistry and the way they make their "clean" wine, it might allow you to have red wine without having headaches.

-This is another one of the Sonoma Valley wineries with wines that range from Chardonnay, to Cabernet Sauvignon, to Malbec, to desert wines and even to sparkling wines.
+This is another one of the Sonoma Valley wineries with wines that range from Chardonnay, to Cabernet Sauvignon, to Malbec, to dessert wines and even to sparkling wines.

 In what must be one of the longest histories of wine growing families on this list, the Ferrer family goes back over 600 years to the old country of Spain.
 The winery in the US seems like a toddler in that it opened in 1986.
 However, during that time they have won many awards and accolades for their incredible still and sparkling wines.